mlr-org/mlr-web/README.md

 1. Open a Pull Request.
 You can preview the changes you made by clicking on "Details" of your opened PR on Github:

 ![](static/images/readme01.png)

+## RSS

+Hugo automatically creates RSS feeds (index.xml) for tags and categories.

+For R-Bloggers the feed should return the full content, not just a summary.
+To accomplish this, a custom `layouts/_default/rss.xml` file exists where `.Summary` was replaced by `.Content`.

+The RSS feed used for R-Weekly and R-Bloggers is https://mlr-org.com/categories/r/index.xml.
+Hence, every post tagged with `categories: r` will also forward the post to these two sites.